reactioncommerce/reaction/README.md

 ```
 reaction create-plugin api <your-plugin-name>
 ```
-Validate whether the plugin was created in the "custom-packages"
+Validate whether the plugin was created in the `custom-packages`
 ```
 cd custom-packages
 ```